larsjuhljensen/tagger/README.md

 "Tagging" a document is the process of recording where in the document given entities are mentioned.

 Let's say you are interested in the human protein P53.
 You want to find all the mentions of P53 in the literature.
-However, P53 can be spelled in a variety of ways P53, P-53, etc, and you would like to find all of them.
+However, P53 can be spelled in a variety of ways P53, P-53, etc, so this is a harder problem than it originally seems since you just want to find everything that refers to the P53 protein; the spelling is not important to you.

 Some of this expansion is done automatically.
 LARS, which?

 ## Running tagcorpus ##